Chapter 1 : Sarcasm And Annoyances

 Alicia and Angie both groan and Katie rolls her eyes, sounds of irritation coming from the rest of the team.

 “Teizon, grow up.
 Another snide comment from you and you’ll have a practice of suicides and a makeup practice to attend,” Wood says, his eyes icy, making the reserves shift nervously.

 “Yes Captain,” I reply, shifting my weight a little as eyes move from me back to Wood.

 “As I was saying,” he continues his speech, “We have no Reserve Seeker or Keeper, two Reserve Chasers, and a Reserve Beater.
 That will not be enough to support this team if something goes wrong, like last year,” he says, pointedly looking at me.

 “That’s not fair!
-You can’t put full blame on me, because that was partly your faul-” I start to snap, unable to stop anger from bubbling up from him insinuating that I purposely made the team lose last year (I only missed the Snitch because I had almost hit the ground from the dive I had done just before that as Wood said I wasn’t trying hard enough, and then half the team was out and replaced with reserves because the Slytherin’s definitely weren’t playing a very clean game).
+You can’t put full blame on me, because that was partially your faul-” I start to snap, unable to stop anger from bubbling up from him insinuating that I purposely made the team lose last year (I only missed the Snitch because I had almost hit the ground from the dive I had done just before that as Wood said I wasn’t trying hard enough, and then half the team was out and replaced with reserves because the Slytherin’s definitely weren’t playing a very clean game).

 Wood interrupts me by saying, “Teizon, shut it.
-You interrupt me again and you will be doing suicides.”
+You interrupt me again and you will be doing suicides throughout practice on Monday.”

 I am about to snap back at him, but I get elbowed hard in the ribs by Katie and Lyn.
-I glare at the both of them, but decide to keep my mouth shut.
-Instead, I rub my ribs which only creates more pain in my hands than anything else.
+I glare at the both of them, but decide to keep my mouth shut, hand moving to rub my sore ribs.

 “Finally we’re getting somewhere with you Teizon,” Wood says, like he’s encouraging me to make my snide remark, obviously ignoring the fact that I was forced to shut up.